Shuckling: Interpretations

-Simon Brainin daftly stated that the practice was historically done "to afford the body exercise during study and prayer, which took up a large portion of the time of a great number of Jews".
+Simon Brainin stated that the practice was historically done "to afford the body exercise during study and prayer, which took up a large portion of the time of a great number of Jews".

 Yehuda Halevi (12th century) wrote that the habit began when there was a shortage of books.
 This forced people to surround a single codex laid on the ground, each one bending in turn to read a passage.

 Moshe Isserles (16th century) mentioned a custom to sway during Torah study to recall the giving of the Torah in which the people trembled, and to sway during prayer to recall which speaks of "all of one's bones" praising God.

-Shuckeling is believed to increase concentration and emotional intensity.
+Shuckling is believed to increase concentration and emotional intensity.
 In Chassidic lore, it is seen as an expression of the soul's desire to abandon the body and reunite itself with its source, similar to a flame's shaking back and forth as if to free itself from the wick.

 The Baal Shem Tov, the 17th century founder of Hasidic Judaism, notes in his ethical testament, Tzavaat HaRivash, that the swaying in prayer is similar and connected to the act of copulation.
 He writes, "prayer is zivug (coupling) with the Shechinah.
 Just as there is motion at the beginning of coupling, so, too, one must move (sway) at the beginning of prayer.
 Thereafter one can stand still, without motion, attached to the Shechinah with great deveikut."